 Google Fiber Punts Expansion Plans, But It’s Not the End of the Line

 Google’s putting the brakes on new high-speed fiber optic network rollouts, but it doesn’t necessarily mean the end of this project—just a “review of strategy,” according to a new report.
 Google Fiber already operates in a handful of cities; Google is committed to building out other locations.
 But Google’s halted further expansion plans to Dallas, Jacksonville, Los Angeles, San Jose, Oklahoma City, Phoenix, Portland, and Tampa.
 Google may instead focus on new and forthcoming high-speed wireless technology to help get massive bandwidth to customers.

 How are your high-speed options?
 Are you lucky enough to be in a Google Fiber area?
 Do you have a fiber connection through another provider, cable, or something else?
 Tell us in the comments.

-Not to be outdone, Apple is revamping its venerable MacBook Pro line with a new model that’s faster, thinner and lighter than before, with Thunderbolt 3 ports, better Retina Display, and bigger trackpad.
+Not to be outdone, Apple is revamping its venerable MacBook Pro line with a new model that’s faster, thinner, and lighter than before, with Thunderbolt 3 ports, better Retina Display, and a bigger trackpad.
 The centerpiece is a new Touch Bar OLED (Organic Light-Emitting Diode) interface that replaces function keys: It’s software-programmable, so the interface changes depending on which app you’re using.
-Laptops with the new Touch Bar come in 13 and 15-inch sizes starting at about $1,800.
+Laptops with the new Touch Bar come in 13 inch and 15 inch sizes starting at about $1,800.
 You also get your color choice of silver or space gray.
 Some of the new innovations look cool, but what’s holding up Apple’s release of new desktop systems?